Dave Ross

 Dave has done commentary for CBS Radio since 1993, and serves as Charles Osgood’s fill-in.
 He's been recognized with a Marconi nomination and the 2001, 2005, 2008 and 2011 Edward R. Murrow Awards for Commentary.

-From 1983-2004 he hosted and produced Chip Talk for Associated Press Radio, the first syndicated radio coverage of computers, and was part of the 1995 Launch Team for C-NET.
+From 1983-2004 he hosted and produced Chip Talk for Associated Press Radio, the first syndicated radio coverage of computer technology, and was part of the 1995 Launch Team for C-NET.
+In October of 2013 he launched an interview podcast called ROSSFIRE.

 Dave’s summer hobby is Gilbert & Sullivan, and since 1979 he's appeared as the comic baritone in most of the Seattle Gilbert & Sullivan Society’s summer productions at Seattle Center.
 He's served as a Trustee of the Society and performed at the International Gilbert & Sullivan Festival in Buxton, England in 1996 & 1999.